 our application online.

 The following course is currently being offered.
-More information on how to apply will be added soon.
 If you have any questions, please call the office at 724-357-4051.

 Prices and materials are subject to change.

-The IUP Institute for Rural Health and Safety announces the fall 2019 Paramedic Program.
+The IUP Institute for Rural Health and Safety announces the spring 2021 Paramedic Program.
 This program is primarily designed for future EMS personnel, but is appropriate for anyone who may respond to emergencies, including fire/rescue personnel, nurses,

 coaches, athletic trainers, and safety professionals.